baskarasethupathibaskar/event_management/README.md

 # General Information

-1.  online event is used for booking events easily from anywhere and anytime.
+1. Online event is used for booking events easily from anywhere and anytime.
 2. Create Your Captivating Virtual Event And An Innovative Experience For Visitors.
 Take a Quick Tour.

 # Project structure